 MPCA's superfund site assessment program currently relies on a team of 2.5 FTE staff to triage sites as they come in, determine whether they are high, medium, or low risk, and assess whether mitigation is required for human health impacts.
 At the current intake rate, the backlog of high priority sites (those most likely to impact human health) is 125 sites and projected to grow to 210 sites by 2029.
-This proposal would staff the team appropriately to be able to eliminate the backlog of high priority sites, address sites as they come into the program, and then evaluate and complete actions on the medium- and low-priority sites.
+This proposal would increase the staff on the team to prevent the growth of the backlog and make progress to reduce it.

-The requested funds would increase our existing staff from 2.5 to 6.5 FTE, with the goal of eliminating the backlog of high priority sites by 2029.
+The requested funds would increase our existing staff from 2.5 to 4.5 FTE, with the goal of reducing the backlog of high priority sites to 90 by 2029.
 Staff would conduct work involving assessing the site, completing additional sampling to determine the extent of the pollution, and installation of drinking water or vapor mitigation systems if a dwelling exceeds health criteria.